 How to start a PhD in the Arts at KCB/VUB?

 If you have a Master’s degree (in the Arts) and are a performing musician or composer/arranger, you can start your own (artistic) doctoral trajectory.
-KCB then functions as a research environment and has four resident professors who can act as academic supervisor for your doctorate (Jan Michiels, Kristin Van den Buys, Maarten Stragier, Matthias Heyman).
-For the PhD of Arts, there is a collaboration with the Vrije Universiteit Brussel (VUB).
+KCB then functions as a research environment and has four resident professors who can act as academic supervisor for your doctorate (Kristin Van den Buys, Maarten Stragier, Matthias Heyman, NN).
+For the PhD of Arts, KCB collaborates with the Vrije Universiteit Brussel (VUB).
 VUB also awards the diplomas.
 The Brussels Arts Platform organises these programmes.

 To start a PhD of Arts at KCB, you must go through a selection procedure that consists of three rounds: